 After her youngest daughter went to school she began a career teaching in Further Education, while collecting a hoard of unfinished manuscripts.
 Later, her writing took precedence and, since becoming a regular attendee at the Winchester Writers' Conference, she has enjoyed success in their competitions gaining two first prizes and highly commended awards for articles on a range of subjects.

 Di enjoyed a nomadic existence in Oxfordshire, Hertfordshire, Middlesex and South Bucks before finally settling in Swanage in 2001.
 She lives close to her partner, Bryan, in a Victorian building overlooking Swanage Bay with views towards Bournemouth and Old Harry Rocks.
 She has three daughters and seven grandchildren.

 Grandma's Poetry Book is her first poetry collection.

-As well as poetry, Di is working on a memoir of growing up in Harpenden in the 1950s and also a novel about a hearing girl growing up with a deaf sibling.
+Di is working on a memoir of growing up in Harpenden in the 1950s and also a novel about a hearing girl growing up with a deaf sibling.
 She completed a Nanonovel in 2011 which is a humorous take on a career woman's early retirement which does not go exactly as planned.